 A lot of shops do this math in a spreadsheet once and then never open it again.
 The problem isn't the spreadsheet.
 The problem is that inputs drift.
 Insurance renews and goes up 12 percent.
 You upgrade a machine.
 Your machinist gets a raise.
 A new lease kicks in.
 The spreadsheet doesn't notice.
 A year later you're quoting off a rate that was right in 2023.
 A live calculator won't fix the problem of not revisiting your numbers.
 But when you do revisit, you don't have to remember where you stashed the file or which of the fourteen tabs had the real totals.

 Free tool from swarf.shop.
 No email, no signup, no catch.
-We build job tracking software for small machine shops — these calculators are stuff we needed ourselves.
+We build job tracking software for small machine shops.
+These calculators are stuff we needed ourselves.